 The Nutcracker is a perennial holiday favorite, and the San Francisco Ballet does a lovely rendition of this great intro to ballet for kids.
 But it’s certainly not the only holiday performance worth the ticket price in San Francisco.
 For the last 36 years, ODC/Dance Company has performed the Velveteen Rabbit.
 And for the ultimate in dance-along fun, nothing beats the San Francisco Lesbian/Gay Freedom Band’s annual Dance-Along Nutcracker, which this year, has a Halloween twist.

 HAPPY HOLIDAYS: 10 Magical Christmas Vacations for Families

 The San Francisco Symphony is doing a Charlie Brown Christmas – Live! that blends live actors, a virtual backdrop, and music performed by the symphony.
 At A.C.T. near Union Square, A Christmas Carol runs from December 1 through 24, 2023.
 And in the Presidio, British-style panto finds a home at the Presidio Theatre with its riff on Sleeping Beauty.

 Union Square is a holiday hotspot in San Francisco.
-It’s home to Macy’s wonderful holiday-themed windows (and its ultra-cute puppies and kittens).
-With plenty of shopping, it’s an easy place to buy gifts in person.
+It’s home to Macy’s irresistible holiday-themed windows (and its ultra-cute puppies and kittens, courtesy of its partnership with the San Francisco SPCA).
 And it’s home to a seasonal outdoor ice skating rink that’s perfectly positioned for great views of the massive Christmas tree and the cable cars.

-The Dickens Fair
+The Dickens Fair in San Francisco